-The energy component of the NR Energy Shaping Service either credits or debits the customer for the difference between energy amounts supplied by the customer's non-federal resources serving NLSLs and the measured actual load of the NLSLs in every hour.
-It is applied in periods where a NR ESS Power Persistent Deviation has not occurred.
-The NR ESS Energy Charge can be either positive or negative and is the calculated as the NR ESS Energy Billing Determinant multiplied by the NR ESS Energy Rate.
+The energy component of the NR Energy Shaping Service either credits or debits the customer for the difference between energy amounts supplied by the customer's non-federal resources serving NLSL(s) and the measured actual load of the NLSLs in every hour.
+The NR ESS Energy Charge can be either positive or negative and is calculated as the NR ESS Energy Billing Determinant multiplied by the NR ESS Energy Rate.